-The Company's critical accounting estimates are affected as a result of the various ongoing economic and social impacts of the COVID-19 global pandemic.
-There continues to be significant uncertainty as to the likely effects of this outbreak which may, among other things, impact our employees, suppliers, and customers.
-It is not possible to predict the impact COVID-19 will have on the Company, its financial position, and the results of operations in the future.
-The Company is monitoring the future impact of the pandemic on all aspects of its business.
-Each quarter-end, management carries out this assessment for indications that goodwill and other long-lived assets may be impaired.
-As part of this assessment management performed an analysis on its CGUs and determined there were no adverse impacts that would lead to indicators of impairment.
-As required, management will continue to assess these assumptions as the evolving COVID-19 situation changes.
+The Company's critical accounting estimates are affected as a result of the various ongoing economic, geopolitical and social impacts, including the global pandemic, Russian invasion of Ukraine and recessionary conditions.
+There continues to be significant uncertainty as to the likely effects these items which may, among other things, impact our employees, suppliers, and customers.
+It is not possible to predict the impact these items will have on the Company, its financial position and the results of operations in the future.
+The Company is monitoring the future impact of all these items on all aspects of its business.
+Each reporting period, management carries out this assessment for indications that goodwill and other long-lived assets may be impaired.
+As required, management will continue to assess these assumptions as the situation changes.